WAEC GCE Result Statistics 2021 Second Series (Nov/Dec)

 WAEC GCE result statistics for First series 2021 have been released.

-The West African Examinations Council (WAEC) has released the results of 91, 225 private candidates that sat for the 2019 West African Senior School Certificate Examination (WASSCE) in Nigeria.
+The West African Examinations Council (WAEC) has released the results of 91, 225 private candidates that sat for the 2020 West African Senior School Certificate Examination (WASSCE) in Nigeria.
 These include the important English Language and Mathematics.

-2019 WAEC GCE Second Series Result Statistics
+2021 WAEC GCE First Series Result Statistics